A Wronskian Approach to the real \tau-conjecture: An improved upper bound

 \begin{theorem} [Voorhoeve and van der Poorten, 1975] Let $f_1,\ldots,f_k$ be real analytic functions over an interval $I$.
 Then,

 where $N(f)$ is the number of roots of $f$ on $I$ counted with multiplicities. \end{theorem}

 This result immediately implies Theorem~\ref{Thm_heart} in the analytic case.
 However in our applications we will have to not consider the multiplicity of roots.
+Indeed, the bounds in Theorem~\ref{Thm_model1} and~\ref{Thm_model2} do not depend on the exponents $\alpha_{i,j}$.
+If we counted multiplicities, the resulting bound would depend on the $\alpha_{i,j}$.
 Using some ideas of the proof of this theorem, we can nevertheless improve equation~(\ref{Eq1}).

 We will denote $W_i=W(f_1,f_2,\ldots,f_i)$ for $i\geq 1$ when the family $(f_1,\ldots,f_i)$ is clear from the context.
 Finally, we define $W_0=1$.

 In addition to Lemma~\ref{lem_zero}, several connections between the Wronskian and the linear combination of the functions are known.
 We will use a result of Frobenius \cite{Fro76, Pol22,NY95}: